adityaehhhh/farmegenie/README.md

-# 🌱 SmartAgri - Intelligent Agriculture Management Platform
+# 🌱 FarmGenie - Intelligent Agriculture Management Platform

 ## **Overview**

-SmartAgri is an AI-powered agricultural web platform designed to **empower farmers** and agricultural businesses with **data-driven decision-making tools**.
+FarmGenie is an AI-powered agricultural web platform designed to **empower farmers** and agricultural businesses with **data-driven decision-making tools**.
 It addresses common farming challenges such as crop diseases, poor crop planning, fertilizer misuse, unpredictable crop prices, and lack of access to relevant information.
 By leveraging **machine learning, computer vision, and real-time data**, SmartAgri provides actionable insights to **increase crop yield, reduce losses, and improve sustainability**.

 ---